mhenke/cfwheels-training/04-plugins.md

 ### Event Handlers

 Once loaded, the **Plugin Manager** notices we haven't set a reloadPassword yet.
 For security on production we would probably have a password set so not everyone can reload our application.
-Most likely, we would set this in _/config/production/settings.cfm_ but this instruction "<cfset set(reloadPassword="y0urPassw0rdShouldNotBeThis")>".
-We will add "<cfset application.pluginManager.requirePassword = false>" to "/events/onapplicationstart.cfm".
+Most likely, we would set this in _/config/production/settings.cfm_ but this instruction ```<cfset set(reloadPassword="y0urPassw0rdShouldNotBeThis")>```.
+We will add ```<cfset application.pluginManager.requirePassword = false>``` to _/events/onapplicationstart.cfm_.

-**Events folder?** Well, our "Application.cfc" in Wheels includes "wheels/functions.cfm" which has a lot of framework code.
+**Events folder?** Well, our _Application.cfc_ in Wheels includes _wheels/functions.cfm_ which has a lot of framework code.
 As a general recommendation we never touch any files in the wheels folder.
-So how do we using the "Application.cfc" events then?
+So how do we using the _Application.cfc_ events then?
 The answer is to use the events folder.
-There is a file in there for every single event that "Application.cfc" can trigger plus some special events for Wheels like "On Error".
+There is a file in there for every single event that _Application.cfc_ can trigger plus some special events for Wheels like "On Error".

 ### Using the **Plugin Manager** (For Real)